 Graybard grabbed a few arrows and held them up.
 “There are different arrow tips here.
 Bodkins are narrow and sharp, designed to separate links in chainmail.
 Broadbows are flat and dull, but they will break up a formation.”

-“Well, lad, Broadbows won’t penetrate thick armor, but you feel it when they hit.
+“Well lad, Broadbows won’t penetrate thick armor, but you feel it when they hit.
 Then, there are the Plundels, flat, and square.
-Let this one fly through the air, 200 meters away, and it’s like striking with a smithy’s hammer!”
+Let those types of arrows fly through the air, 200 meters away, and it’s like striking with a smithy’s hammer!”

 Graybard dropped the arrows into the crate.
 “What’s this?” he asked, pulling out a round, wooden keg.
 It was about half the height of the box and thirty centimeters in diameter.
 Branded on its side was a beaked creature hiding behind its wing.

 “That’s from the Griffin,” said Conall.
 “It’s black powder.”